Pests

 • Inspect petiole bases and the soil line during every repotting and every few months during the growing season

-• Quarantine all new plants before placing near prayer plants
+• Quarantine all new plants for two to three weeks before placing near prayer plants

 • Avoid overwatering — persistently moist conditions at the rhizome crown favor mealybug establishment